Mazir14735/Model-Car-Company-Data-Analysis/README.md

 The purpose of this work is to exploit a database using SQL querries to build a dashboard that is based on 4 relevant KPIs required by the customer as following :

--	Sales: The number of products sold by category and by month
+-	Sales: The number of products sold by category and by month,

 -	Finances: a-The turnover of the orders of the two month before the last order by country. b-Orders that have not yet been paid.